JamesSung/FlightReservationWeb/README.md

 # FlightReservationWeb
 Web Component for Flight Reservation

-Implemented using html, css, jquery, jsp, jstl and Spring MVC
+Implemented using HTML, CSS, Jquery, JSP, JSLT and Spring MVC

 This Project works together with <a href="https://github.com/JamesSung/FlightReservationProvider">FlightReservationProvider</a> project.